prosyslab-classroom/is661-advanced-software-security/README.md

 ## Project Theme: Understandable & Explainable Programming Systems
 Observation is the beginning of all sciences.
-For example, Galileo Galilei observed that the Earth is not the center of the universe.
+For example, Heliocentrism, one of the most important scientific discovery, started from several critical observation by Galileo Galilei.
 This observation led to the development of modern astronomy.
 Computer science is no exception.
-Only when we observe the behavior of computer systems, we can understand how they work.
+Only when we observe the behavior of large and complicated software systems, we can understand how they work and discover new knowledge.

-The project theme of this semester is understandable and explainable programming systems (e.g., program analyzer, fuzzer, synthesizer, compiler, etc).
+The project theme of this course is "Be Galileo of Programming Systems".
-Students will make a visualization tool for a chosen programming system.
+Students will make a visualization tool for understandable and explainable programming systems (e.g., program analyzer, fuzzer, synthesizer, compiler, etc).

 The visualization tool should help users understand the behavior of the underlying programming system.
 For example, the visualization tool can provide the following benefits: